mcclowes/CG_Summative/README.md

 Screenshot 3 shows the user in close proximty to the aforementioned note object.
 An overlay view appears containing the note's contents appears, disappearing once the user moves away.
 By pressing/holding 'm', the colour of the lighting in the room is randomly varied, here appearing red.

 ### Limitations
-The shaders do not including capablity for dealing with shadows so although the lighting appears somewhat convincing, it is not infact realistic.
-The current skybox is also poor and could be improved upon.
++ The shaders do not including capablity for dealing with shadows so although the lighting appears somewhat convincing, it is not infact realistic.
++ The current skybox is also poor and could be improved upon.
++ Including 3D objects (e.g. .OBJ files) would be great, but having little experience with 3D modelling/ texturing packages and not wanting to take 3D assets from online, this seemed impractical.

 ### Resources
 + [WebGL Textbook ](https://sites.google.com/site/webglbook/)